Healthcare at College Park, LLC

 Healthcare at College Park, LLC has a walk score of 33.
 Somewhat walkable.
 A few nearby services may be reachable on foot, but most trips require transportation.

-What is the best email address for Healthcare at College Park, LLC?
+What is the occupancy rate at Healthcare at College Park, LLC?

 How many beds does Healthcare at College Park, LLC have?